CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

   * Variables defined in icepack_kinds, icepack_tracers, icepack_parameters, and icepack_orbital should be accessed within Icepack by Fortran use statements.
 It's also possible to access some of those variables thru methods that query for the value, but this tends to be a little more cumbersome, so Fortran use statements are recommended within columnphysics.
 From the icepack driver or other external programs, the columnphysics variables should ALWAYS be access thru the interface methods and icepack_intfc (see also :ref:`calling`).

-  * Optional arguments are encouraged in the public Icepack interfaces but should generally be avoided in interfaces within the columnphysics.
-There are several reasons for taking this approach.
-There is a desire to support backwards compatible Icepack public interfaces as much as possible, so optional arguments will be used for some future extensions.
+  * Optional arguments are encouraged in the public Icepack interfaces.
+They allow for easier backwards compatible Icepack public interfaces and support future extensions.
 There is also a desire to allow users to pass only the data thru the Icepack interfaces that is needed.
-To support optional tracers and features, optional arguments are needed.
 There are several ways optional arguments can be passed down the calling tree in Icepack.
 Two options, copying into local data or copying into module data are viable.
 But the recommended approach is to

     * Use universal flags and parameters to turn on/off features.